srobo/team-emails/SR2022/2021-11-10-kickstart-details.md

 ## Kits

 If you don’t already have a kit, we will have contacted you regarding the delivery arrangements.
-We need you to sign a kit disclaimer form asap to ensure that the kit can arrive shortly after Kickstart.
+We need you to sign a kit disclaimer form ASAP to ensure that the kit can arrive shortly after Kickstart.

 If you have a kit from a previous year, we will soon be sending you instructions on how to update the software and check that everything is present and correct.